EchoAppsTeam/js-sdk/docs/guides/how_to_develop_control/README.md

 Now we can define html template for the application UI.
 It should be a string value which may contains html elements (DOM structure) and placeholder.
 According to application initialization this value will be compiled by the Echo.App.substitute method.
 This method compiles placeholders to the string values.
 There's two ways for the template defining:

-- we can pass to the manifest object value "template" which is function.
+- we can pass to the definition object value "template" which is function.
 This function can prepare a template string and should return it.
 Returned value will be compiled;
 - we can pass a "templates" object that can contains a several templates by the "templates" object key.
-By default, if template value is ommited in the manifest, will be used templates.main value;
+By default, if template value is ommited in the definition, will be used templates.main value;

 In our case we need a simple template which contains a count items number.
 Let's put the template into application's code: